How teenagers use media

 - The average young person consumes 4 hours and 49 minutes of media in a typical day.

 - When it comes to their children, many parents (35%) experience difficulties monitoring at least one of the following – internet and mobile phone use, video and computer game playing, and television viewing.

 - More than one in five parents (22%) would like their child to be less involved with electronic media and communications activities.

 - On average, young Australians spend 2 hours and 26 minutes watching television, DVDs and downloaded television content in one day.

-- 33% of young Australians aged 12-14 spend more than 10 hours on the internet each week.
+- About a third (33%) of young Australians aged 12-14 years spend more than 10 hours on the internet each week.

-- For teenagers aged 12-14, 44% of their time on the internet is spent messaging/chatting, 28% of their time is used visiting social networking sites, and 21% is spent watching/listening to music or video clips.
+- For teenagers aged 12-14 years, 44% of their time on the internet is spent messaging or chatting, 28% of their time is spent visiting social networking sites, and 21% is spent watching or listening to music or video clips.

-- In the 15-17 age group, 48% of teens spend their time on the internet messaging/chatting, 44% of their time is used visiting social networking sites, and 32% is spent watching/listening to music or video clips.
+- Of teenagers aged 15-17 years, 48% of their time on the internet is spent messaging or chatting, 44% of their time is used visiting social networking sites, and 32% is spent watching or listening to music or video clips.

-Young people are very adept at multi-tasking and combining media and communication.
+Young people are very good at multitasking and combining media and communication.
 Many can watch TV, talk or text on the phone, play games and chat to friends online at the same time.